MOOCs (massive open online courses) promise free and flexible access to education.

 Like Coursera, edX was founded in 2012 by the elite universities MIT and Harvard.

-But in contrast to Coursera, edX is operating on a purely non-profit basis.
+But in contrast to Coursera, edX was started on a purely non-profit basis.
+One of their top courses is Harvard's "Introduction to Computer Science".

-More than 100 renowned partner universities are offering courses for about 14 million edX-learners, among them are the universities of Oxford, Zurich and London.
+More than 100 renowned partner universities are offering courses for about 50 million edX learners, among them are the universities of Oxford, Zurich and London.

 EdX operates similarly to Coursera.
 There are free and paid course series.
 In addition, learners can use the credits of some courses towards a master’s degree at one of the cooperating partner universities (MicroMaster).